tbpalsulich/AutoAck/readme.md

 1. pip install tweepy
 2. pip install nltk*
 3. cp -R .twitter.sample .twitter
+4. cp -R .facebook.sample .facebook
-4. edit .twitter file and add in your API key for twitter and other params
+5. edit .twitter file and add in your API key for twitter and other params
+6. edit .facebook file and add in your access token
-5. pip install facebook-sdk
+7. pip install facebook-sdk

-* note that you may need to upgrade distribute, by running easy_install -U distribute

 Command line usage:
 -------------------